Index

 Domestic Abuse Crimes and Incidents

 Domestic abuse-related crimes make up a high proportion of total crimes.
-One in ten of all crimes were domestic abuse-related in 2015/16 but this has increased to around one in six in 2022/23.
+One in ten of all crimes were domestic abuse-related in 2015/16 but this has increased to around one in six in 2023/24.
 This could also be due to better reporting of domestic abuse-related crimes.
-In 2015/16, the percentage was lower in Humberside than both England and across the Yorkshire and Humber region, but for 2016/17 to 2021/22 inclusive the percentage in Humberside was higher than England and Wales, although still below the regional average.
-In 2022/23, the percentage of crimes that were domestic abuse-related in Humberside was lower than both the region and England and Wales, at 15.3%.
+In 2015/16, the percentage was lower in Humberside than both England and across the Yorkshire and Humber region, but for the majority of the subsequent years, the percentage across Humberside was generally higher than the England but lower than the region.
+For the latest year 2023/24, the percentage in Hull is higher than both the region and England.

-Out of the 42 Police Force areas across England and Wales with data available, Humberside was ranked as the twelfth highest (together with Derbyshire) for the rate of all domestic abuse-related crimes per 1,000 population for 2021/22 with 16.6 such crimes per 1,000 population.
-West Yorkshire had the highest rate at 27.3 per 1,000 population and Surrey had the lowest rate at 6.8 per 1,000 population.
+Out of the 39 Police Force areas across England and Wales with data available, Humberside was ranked as the seventh highest for the rate of all domestic abuse-related crimes per 1,000 population for 2023/24 with 18.4 crimes per 1,000 population compared to Cleveland which had the highest (24.1) and Surrey which had the lowest (7.1).

-Across England and Wales (although excluding Devon and Cornwall) for 2022/23, there were 889,918 offences recorded by police which were identified as domestic abuse-related. representing 16.2% of recorded offences.
-Just over one-third (34.0%) were violence against the person, 17.3% were sexual offences, 7.2% were public order offences, 10.4% were criminal damage and arson crimes, 12.4% were recorded as miscellaneous crimes and 2.2% were other types of offences.
+Across England and Wales for 2023/24, there were 851,062 offences recorded by police which were identified as domestic abuse-related representing 15.8% of recorded offences.
+One-third (33.3%) were violence against the person, 18.9% were sexual offences, 7.0% were public order offences, 10.3% were criminal damage and arson crimes, 11.8% were recorded as miscellaneous crimes and 2.2% were other types of offences.

 Violence Against the Person Crimes

 The total number of violence against the person domestic abuse-related offences has increased significantly over time across the Humberside Police Area, but the increase between 2015/16 and 2018/19 could have been due to better recording of domestic abuse-related crimes.
-Over the last five years, there have been around 12,000 violence against the person offences that were domestic abuse-related each year across the Humberside Police Area, just under 12,000 in 2022/23, compared with more than 12,000 in the preceding four years.
+Over the last five years, there have been around 12,000 violence against the person offences that were domestic abuse-related each year across the Humberside Police Area, just under 12,000 in 2022/23 although there has been an increase in the latest year 2023/24 to almost 13,400 crimes.

-Out of the 42 Police Force Areas across England and Wales with data available, Humberside was ranked as the thirteenth highest for the rate of violence against the person domestic abuse-related crimes per 1,000 population for 2021/22 with 12.6 such crimes per 1,000 population.
-West Yorkshire had the highest rate at 21.1 per 1,000 population and the Metropolitan Police Force area had the lowest rate at 8.7 per 1,000 population.
+Out of the 39 Police Force Areas across England and Wales with data available, Humberside was ranked as the sixth joint highest for the rate of violence against the person domestic abuse-related crimes per 1,000 population for 2023/24 with 14.2 such crimes per 1,000 population.
+West Yorkshire had the highest rate at 18.0 such crimes per 1,000 population and Surrey the lowest rate at 5.8 crimes per 1,000 population.

 Sexual Offences